 Throughout my two-decade career at the intersection of media, culture and brands, peers have recognized my diverse range of work for excellence.
 I am a Folio 100 and The Root 100 honoree, and I have been awarded distinguished honors from GLAAD and the NAACP.
 I’m also a recipient of the “Veteran Award for Extraordinary Leadership and Lasting Contribution in Media” from Women in Media Meet Up.

-I am a proud Brooklyn native residing in Long Island, NY (in a Black Barbie Dreamhouse, 127-year-old center hall colonial) with my husband and our three teenage sons.
+I am a Brooklyn native residing in Long Island, NY (in a Black Barbie Dreamhouse, 128-year-old center hall colonial) with my husband and our teenage sons.
 Obviously, this is a lot.
 In a good way, I mean.
-When I'm not falling in the toilet, or discovering there is, yet again, nothing in the refrigerator, I'm either working on my incredible TV series or obsessing about interior design and my fantasy life as an HGTV flipper.
+Huge smiley face.
+When I am not discovering there is, yet again, nothing in the refrigerator, I'm either working on my incredible TV series or obsessing about interior design or recording for Culturati or reading for work.

 You are welcome to keep checking back here to see if I finally took new press shots.
 Spoiler: I no longer have a perm and have, um, filled out a bit.*